Frequently Asked Questions (FAQ) -Ask Mike

 -

-Spray cleaner onto a piece of crumpled newspaper.
+Spray more cleaner on a piece of crumpled newspaper or paper towel.

 -

-Dip the newspaper into a small amount of cool fireplace ash.
+Dip the newspaper into a bit of cool ash from your stove.

 -

-Scrub the wet glass with the ash-covered newspaper—this creates a paste that breaks down stubborn soot and creosote.
+Gently scrub the glass with the ash-covered newspaper—this creates a mild abrasive paste that breaks down built-up soot and creosote.

 -